hayde0264/CS-Degree/Version-Control/Git/Answers/whatIsGitConfig.md

-# What is Git config?
+# What is git config?

 You can configure Git on your operating system by using the commands:
 > git config -global user.name "[name]"